laher/neorg-codecap/README.md

     **PRE-ALPHA** - breaking changes incoming soon.

 Super basic capture module for neorg.
-I just want to capture with a line number
+I just want to capture a TODO with a popup.

+NOTE: this is just a quick hack while the neorg-gtd feature is unavailable.
+Once it's ready, I won't need this any more.

 ## Commands

-`:Neorg capture popup` - opens a small popup where you enter a todo.
-The todo ends up in a workspace file called `inbox.norg` `:Neorg capture inbox` - takes you to your inbox
+- `:Neorg capture popup` - opens a small popup where you enter a todo.
+The todo ends up in a workspace file called `inbox.norg`
+- `:Neorg capture inbox` - opens your inbox file

 ## Config

 Nah.

+## Plans

+Tagging with a date .. key mappings.

+Hopefully I'll add a visual mode command to enter the selected filename+linenums into the todo entry.

+Maybe a separate module for refiling.

 ## 🔧 Installation